Your ultimate guide to the United States presidential election of 2012.

 Republicans

-Small government, balanced budget, low taxes, pro-business, pro gun, Pro family, Pro-life,
+Small government, a balanced budget, low taxes, pro-business, pro-gun, Pro family, Pro-life,

 There are four groups of Republicans.